Estate Planning Lawyer Fort Collins, CO

 Select the Right Executor

 The executor is the person who will carry out the terms of your will after you’re gone.
 He or she will be responsible for paying your debts and taxes and distributing assets to proper heirs.
 Since this role is a big responsibility, you shouldn’t appoint just anyone.
-An executor should be trustworthy, impartial, financially savvy and organized.
+An executor should be trustworthy, impartial, financially savvy, and organized.
 If you can’t find a family member or friend to take on the role, you can appoint a lawyer.

 Consider Avoiding Probate

 Probate is the process by which a will is proved valid in court.
 Unfortunately, probate can be costly and lengthy for your family members.
 It can also make your financial information open to the public.
-That’s why you should talk to your estate planning lawyer about avoiding the process altogether.
+That’s why you should talk to your Fort Collins, Colorado estate planning lawyer about avoiding the process altogether.
 Your lawyer, for example, may recommend establishing a living trust to avoid probate.

 Choose a Guardian

 If you have minor children, you should definitely designate a guardian in your estate plan.
 If you should die unexpectedly, your children will be taken care of by someone you trust.
-Ideally, the guardian you select should share your values, be financially stable and physically able to parent.
+Ideally, the guardian you select should share your values, be financially stable, and be physically able to parent.
 Before you name a guardian in your estate planning documents, ask that person if he or she is willing to take on the role.

 Don’t Forget About Your Smaller Possessions